opencui/opendu/README.md

-# LUG
+# OpenLUG

-LUG, short for Language Understanding and Generation, is an open source, retrieval augmented generation (RAG) based function calling API implementation.
+OpenLUG, short for Language Understanding and Generation, is an open source, retrieval augmented generation (RAG) based function calling API implementation.
 It is designed both for dialog understanding in chatbot development and tool-using agent development.
 Because of this, the terminology can be a bit confusing, we will use function interchangeably with skill, intent, and parameter with slot.